UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 # Running-script-in-Docker-tutorial
-This is a tutorial of running scripts in Docker container and building widgets and workflows using Biodepot-workflow-builder(Bwb).
-In this tutorial, we will use App_data repository as an example to give a step-bystep guide of building containers, later widgets, and workflows.
+This is a tutorial of running our own scripts in Docker container and building widgets and workflows using Biodepot-workflow-builder(Bwb).
+In this tutorial, we will use *App_data repository* as an example to give a step-bystep guide of building containers, later widgets, and workflows.
 Finially, we will reproduce the workflow in the paper: XXX
 ## 1. Try our AWS
 You can quickly try our built workflow through AWS: XXX